oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 The job supports the following scenarios:

 1. A simple command - a command which consists of 2 steps: validation (*CanDoAction*) and execution.
-    -   The job is ends when the command of the job ends.
+    -   The job ends when the command of the job ends.

 2. A command with VDSM tasks - a command which consists of 3 steps: validation (*CanDoAction*), execution and finalization (*endAction*).
     -   The job ends when the tasks are reported from VDSM as completed and the command *endAction* is invoked.